-Shine On: Orbis Legacy Giving Programme
+Shine On: Orbis Legacy Giving Program

 Life’s impermanence reminds us of the power of legacy.
 By dedicating a portion of your estate to those in need, you can transform love into hope, lighting up lives worldwide.
-“Shine On: Orbis Legacy Giving Programme” offers a chance to extend this compassion while supporting its sight-saving mission.
+“Shine On: Orbis Legacy Giving Program” offers a chance to extend this compassion while supporting its sight-saving mission.

-Free Will Writing Seminar
+Free Will Seminar

 Why Join Shine on: Orbis Legacy Giving Programme